ChilliCream/hotchocolate-docs/docs/pagination.md

 }
 ```

-In order to tell _Hot Chocolate_ that an `IEnumerable<T>` or an `IQueryable<T>` shall be exposed as pageable list in our schema we have to declare that in a schema type.
+In order to tell _Hot Chocolate_ that an `IEnumerable<T>` or an `IQueryable<T>` shall be exposed as page-able list in our schema we have to declare that in a schema type.

 ```csharp
 public class QueryType